icon-project/documentation/score/step-estimation.md

 ## STEP Estimation

-STEP estimation can be requested through JSON-RPC, similar form to sending transactions.
+The STEP estimation can be requested through JSON-RPC, similar form to sending transactions.

 #### Sending Transaction